 Honey bee communication is an amazing process.

-How so?
-Well, imagine that you need to communicate to a friend how to get to a specific location (let’s call it point B) that is about 4 miles away from where you both stand (point A).
+Imagine that you need to communicate to a friend how to get to a specific location (let’s call it point B) that is about 4 miles away from where you both stand (point A).

 And it’s vitally important.
 The long-term survival of both of you and your families depend upon it.
+If you can't tell your friend how to get from point A to point B, your families will starve to death.

-Shouldn’t be too difficult, should it?
+This imaginary task shouldn’t be too difficult, should it?
 You’ll just tell your friend which street to go down, and how far, and where to turn off to get to point B.

 But you can’t do that, because in our imaginary scenario there are no streets or street signs.
 You are out in the wilderness.